 If you have a USDA loan, the guarantee fees on that last for the full term of the loan.

 However, it doesn’t mean you can never stop paying these premiums if you’re currently in an FHA or USDA loan.
-Assuming you meet the other qualification factors (e.g., a 620 median FICO® score), you can refinance into a conventional loan and request mortgage insurance removal once you reach 20% equity in your home.
+Assuming you meet the other qualification factors (e.g., a 620 median FICO® score for an FHA, 640 for USDA), you can refinance into a conventional loan and request mortgage insurance removal once you reach 20% equity in your home.